knomepasi/ubuntu-community-wordpress-theme/README.md

   ///
   ...
 Column content ...
   [/cols]
-You can add up to four separators (///) to create as many as five columns.
+You can add up to four separators (///) within one [cols] declaration to create as many as five columns.
 If you wish to change the separator, edit the 'ubuntucommunity_columns_separator' option.

 ### Menu CSS classes
 In the menu editing page, show CSS Classes from the screen options.
 After that,